What Is Customer Sentiment?

 In this article, we'll explore the concept of customer sentiment to understand why it matters so much and how you can use it to improve your business.

-Now, you might think that measuring a feeling would be tricky, and you'd be partly right.
-It's not straightforward to measure something as personal as emotion, especially when it comes to our customers, who are always changing and growing.
+Measuring feelings might seem tricky.
+It's not straightforward to measure something as personal as emotion, especially when customers are always changing and growing.

-But that doesn't mean it's impossible.
-Companies have been finding ways to figure out customer sentiment for years.
+But it's not impossible.
+Companies have been measuring customer sentiment for years.
 They use things like customer sentiment surveys and keep an eye on what people say on social media.

 In a business context, customer sentiment encompasses the emotions and opinions that customers have about your company, products, or services.
 It provides insight into how they feel when they interact with your brand.